Court dwarf

 19th-century depiction of servants in the Ottoman Imperial Harem: the Chief Black Eunuch (left), a court dwarf (middle) and the Chief White Eunuch (right).

-Several dwarfs over the course of history were employed as court dwarfs.
-They were owned and traded amongst people of the court, and delivered as gifts to fellow kings and queens.
+Over the course of history, some people with dwarfism were employed as court dwarfs.
+They were owned and traded amongst people of the court, and delivered as gifts to kings and queens.
+Filling a similar role to jesters, a court dwarf would entertain nobles and visitors with performances that mocked their physical features.
+Some court dwarfs, however, gained higher status positions and were favored by the royals who owned them.

 Visual effect

 Court dwarfs were made to stand right next to the king or queen in a royal court during public appearances and ceremonies.
 Because they were so small, the king appeared much larger and visually enhanced his powerful position.
 Along with those court jesters who were professional entertainers and clowns, some court dwarfs were also classed among "naturals" (i.e., intellectually disabled), rousing amusement due both to their unusual bodies and behavior.
 Their appearance also invoked mythology and magical beings such as kobolds and elves.